2018 was another huge year for vegan advocacy in Australia!

-2016 has been another huge year for veganism in Australia!
-Thanks to your active participation, veganism is being advocated on the streets, on radio, newspapers and online and on buses, trains and billboards.
-There have been a record number of animal rights and vegan events, including vegan festivals in nearly all major cities, vegan education events and vegan outreach, all organised by a record number of groups and individuals.
+Thanks to your active participation, veganism is being advanced person to person, on the streets, on radio, in newspapers and magazines and online.
+In 2018 there were a record number of animal rights and vegan events, including monthly vegan markets in several cities, vegan festivals in all major cities, vegan education events and vegan outreach, all organised by a record number of groups and individuals.

 In the media

-A number of issues, such as the Australia Day lamb ad and our submissions, allowed Vegan Australia to speak to the public through media appearances.
-This year Vegan Australia has appeared about 20 times on radio, online and in newspapers and magazines.
+A number of issues this year allowed Vegan Australia to speak to the public through media appearances.
+This year Vegan Australia has appeared about 20 times on radio and online and in newspapers and magazines.

 Vegan news service